What is the most important information I should know about acyclovir injection?

 Drink plenty of liquids while you are using acyclovir to keep your kidneys working properly.

 You may need to use acyclovir injection for up to 21 days.
 Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
-Skipping doses may increase the risk of your virus becoming resistant to medication.
+Skipping doses could make your virus resistant to medication.

 Lesions caused by herpes viruses should be kept as clean and dry as possible.
 Wearing loose clothing may help to prevent irritation of the lesions.